 The Oak Leaf

-Students are strongly encouraged to spend a semester (or four) on The Oak Leaf, SRJC’s student-produced, award-winning newspaper and website.
-In print since 1928, The Oak Leaf has won General Excellence at the state level for eight of the past nine years.
-Oak Leaf students cover SRJC news, produce 12 to 13 print editions each year and maintain theoakleafnews.com website.
+Students are strongly encouraged to spend a semester (or four) on The Oak Leaf, SRJC’s student-produced, award-winning newsmedia.
+In print since 1928, The Oak Leaf has won General Excellence at the state level multiple times.
+In 2018 it was awarded the Pacesetter award, given to colleges who win most awards, by the Journalism Association of Community Colleges.
+Six students were also finalists for the California Newspaper Publishers Association awards, competing with commercial publications statewide for the honor.
+Oak Leaf students cover SRJC news, produce The Oak Leaf magazine and print editions of The Oak Leaf newspaper as well as providing a constant newsflow online at the theoakleafnews.com website.
 Besides writing and editing, Oak Leaf students build skills in photography, podcasting, design and layout, social media reporting, mobile journalism, audio/video production and more.
 Each year, Oak Leaf students have the option to attend regional and state journalism conferences where they participate in professional workshops and on-the-spot competitions.
 See testimonials below.

 Rosa Roots Magazine